ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step1/text.md

 ## Task 2: Verify Kubernetes Cluster Readiness

-Before installing Linkerd, let's check if our Kubernetes cluster is properly configured:
+Let's check if our Kubernetes cluster is properly configured for Linkerd:

 ```bash
 # Run pre-checks to verify cluster configuration